aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/300-task-3/600-sharing-the-product.md

 If this is failing please raise your hand for some assistance
 {{% /notice %}}

-Once you have verified the pipeline has run you can go to {{% service_catalog_provisioned_products_link %}} to view your provisioned product.
-Please note when you arrive at the provisioned product page you will need to select account from the filter by drop down in the top right:
+Once you have verified the pipeline has run you can go to {{% service_catalog_portfolios_list_link %}} to view your shared product.

-{{< figure src="/tasks/FilterByAccount.png" >}}
+When you share a portfolio the framework will decide if it should share the portfolio.
+If the target account is the same as the factory account it will not share the portfolio as it is not needed.

 {{% notice note %}}
 If you cannot see your product please raise your hand for some assistance
 {{% /notice %}}

-You have now successfully provisioned a product!
+You have now successfully shared a portfolio!